Art on the Bus

 Annual Art by Bus Program offers slate of visual arts, music, and literature on public transit

-Roanoke, VA., March 3rd, 2016 – Every successful performance deserves an encore, so RIDE Solutions, the Roanoke Arts Commission and the Greater Roanoke Transit Company are thrilled to be bringing art back on the buses this spring.
-The Art by Bus program works to promote the value of public transportation to our community by bringing visual arts, musical performances, and inspired writing onto the valley’s bus network.
+Roanoke, VA., March 8th, 2017 – RIDE Solutions, the Roanoke Arts Commission and the Greater Roanoke Transit Company are thrilled to present the 3rd Annual Art by Bus program.
+Art by Bus promotes the value of public transportation to our community by bringing visual arts, musical performances, and inspired writing onto the valley’s bus network.

 Also returning is the Writer by Bus program.
-Meighan Sharp, of Hollins University, was selected through a competitive process by a panel of arts commission and community members.
+Shari Dragovich of Roanoke County was selected through a competitive process by a panel of arts commission and community members.
 She will ride various buses throughout March and April to produce literary works about her experiences, the people she meets, and the neighborhoods she travels through.
 Her work can be followed at the Writer by Bus Facebook page, https://www.facebook.com/writerbybus, with the final works appearing on the RIDE Solutions webpage after April.

 Finally, RIDE Solutions will work with local musicians to sponsor a series of short concerts on the Star Line Trolley throughout the duration of the Art by Bus program.
-Dubbed the Star Line Trolley Performance Series, the musical performances will feature violinist Erin Hunter, trumpeters John Stump and Ernie Freeman, saxophonist Justin Pinckney, and sets by local duo Another Roadside Attraction.
+Dubbed the Star Line Series, the musical performances will feature violinist Erin Hunter and guitarist Joy Trukowski; trumpeters John Stump and Ernie Freeman, saxophonist Justin Pinckney; sets by local duo Another Roadside Attraction; folk guitarist Carla Nelson; and country guitarist Cody Dean.

 More information on Art by Bus and the participating artists can be found at ridesolutions.org/artbybus.